AngeloBongiorno/SE2-group07/backend/db_design/logic.md

 **Explanation of Tables:**

 **--**
 Counters: Stores the counters available in the office (e.g., Counter 1, Counter 2).
 ServiceTypes: Stores the different types of services (e.g., Deposit, Shipping) and their average service time.
 CounterServices: Links the counters to the service types they can handle.
 Tickets: Tracks the tickets issued to customers, including queue position and status.
 DailyQueueStats: Tracks the statistics for served tickets, organized by date, counter, and service type.
+TicketsToShow: Contains tickets that have just been changed from `waiting` state to `called`.
+Each ticket is removed from this table as soon as the waiting area display succeeds in showing the needed information.
 **--**